Table Of Contents

 PTO Payout California

-For instance, if an employee earns two weeks (equivalent to 10 work days) of vacation annually, they accrue five days after six months of work.
-Vacation pay accumulates over time and cannot be forfeited, even upon termination of employment, regardless of the circumstances.
+For example, if an employee earns two weeks of vacation annually (10 workdays), they will have accrued five days after six months of employment.
+Vacation pay cannot be forfeited, even if the employee is terminated.

-Unless otherwise stipulated by a collective bargaining agreement, upon termination of employment, all earned and unused vacation must be paid to the employee at their final pay rate.
+Unless specified in a collective bargaining agreement, all unused vacation must be paid out upon termination at the employee’s final pay rate.

 How to Calculate PTO Payout